Cleft sentence ( It was yesterday that…)

 Cleft sentences with until and till:

-You can use the cleft sentence construction in negative with until and till.
+You can use the cleft sentence construction in the negative with until and till.

-This can be particularly useful for emphasizing the time or condition related to an action.
+This can be particularly useful for emphasising the time or condition related to an action.

 Here’s the basic structure for using until or till in a cleft sentence: